 E-Commerce plugins are there to make online selling a little easier for the WordPress user.
 The fact is that WordPress is a content management system that was designed for people wanting to start blogs and is not designed for people wanting to sell online.
 That is why plugins are not only desirable but are downright needed.
 Each on the list has its own pros and cons so the list is in no particular order.
 Here are five good WordPress e-commerce plugins.

 Top 5 WordPress E-commerce Plugins

 Find the plugin(s) on their website: http://jigoshop.com/

 It is a sexy name for a plugin that has been around for a long time.
-If you visit their website you will see a starter video showing you how the app works, you can click the “view the demo” part, or you can simply download the plugin.
+If you visit their website you will see a starter video showing you how the app works, You can click the “view the demo” part, or you can simply download the plugin.
 If you do click on the demo you will see how your shop may look.
 You can see how the blogging aspects have not been lost but may also see a design that looks like a real online shop instead of a few graphics thrown in the background.

 The plugin also gives you lots of options so that your shop becomes a little more sophisticated.
-These sorts of things involve being able to track your order or checkout that is streamlined and easy to handle.
-There are plenty of widgets and shortcodes you can use and you can pay to add in more and more functions to your eCommerce website.
+These sorts of things involve being able to track your order or checkout which is streamlined and easy to handle.
+There are plenty of widgets and shortcodes you can use and you can pay to add more and more functions to your eCommerce website.
 You may also enter your stock amounts and then run off stock reports showing what you do and do not have left to your consumers.

 2 – Cart66